EU Exit Policy Statement

-NOAH Board of Management, leaders of UK veterinary medicines businesses, are working together to identify the risks but also the opportunities offered by the UK post EU Exit for our members.
+NOAH Board of Management, leaders of UK veterinary medicines businesses, are working together to identify the risks and opportunities offered by the UK post EU Exit for our members.
 We are collaborating with partners across the sector, veterinary, human health, agricultural, pets and others.
-We are also engaging with relevant government departments to ensure that veterinary medicines are included in future industrial strategy.
+We are also engaging with relevant government departments to ensure that veterinary medicines are included in future industrial and agricultural strategies.

-NOAH members are confident that the EU Exit can represent an opportunity for the development of an appropriate UK regulatory system firmly based on internationally recognised science and technical expertise, aligned, where necessary, with new EU legislation for veterinary medicines.
-This will be important to ensure vets and animal owners continue to have access to the medicines they need to maintain the animal health and welfare expected by the British public.
+EU Exit may represent an opportunity for NOAH members businesses.
+This will depend on clarity from government and the development of an appropriate UK regulatory system firmly based on internationally recognised science and technical expertise.
+It should be aligned, where necessary, with the new EU legislation for veterinary medicines, as this will be more supportive of innovation than currently.
+It will be important to ensure vets and animal owners continue to have access to the medicines they need to maintain the animal health and welfare expected by the British public.
 Such a regulatory environment would act to encourage innovation, investment and the development of new veterinary medicines.

 NOAH and our members are open to engage fully to assist UK government in identifying solutions to issues arising from our exit from the EU.

-More information about the animal medicines industry here.
+For more information about the animal medicines industry https://www.noah.co.uk/

 - Comment from NOAH on the House of Lords European Union Committee ‘Brexit: Farm Animal Welfare’ report